MarcosMJD/mlops-chicago-taxi/README.md

 - Use logging in prefect
 - Use S3 to store datasets
 - Check no cache when using pipenv in Dockerfile
+- Improve paths in the tests.
+Use current python script file to import other modules, Similar to .sh files.
 - In dev system... maybe script:
   - Set mlflow env var for the server
   - Set prefect to use prefect server api
+  - Modify model and preprocessor to use pipeline or model
-  -
+  - ignore files in prefect
+  - Unit test lambda is loading S3 model actually.
+Find a way to avoid this.

 Bugs
 - Terraform state file not created in S3 backend.
+- Terraform output not working

 Continue

+- Quality checks
+- Test localstack aws gateway + ECR + lambda + S3
+- git-hooks pre-commit
+- Terraform.
+Set env vars to be used in lambda images
+- CI
+- CD
-- Deployment of model
+- Deployment en Makefile?
-- Check TErrafor output not working
-- ignore files in prefect
-- Check mlflow folder in S3
-- Modify model and preprocessor to use pipeline or model

 Notes

+T

+## Usefull commands and snippets

+### Shell script

+Header of a sh script
+"#!/usr/bin/env bash"

+Returns the directory where the Bash script file is saved "$(dirname "$0")"

+Get last error code
+ERROR_CODE=$?

+### Prefect
-To create programmatically an storage block in prefect: from prefect.filesystems import S3 block = S3(bucket_path="chicago-taxi-fc4rdz8d") block.save("example-block")
+o create programmatically an storage block in prefect: from prefect.filesystems import S3 block = S3(bucket_path="chicago-taxi-fc4rdz8d") block.save("example-block")